mame82/UnifyingVulnsDisclosureRepo/README.md

 As Logitech already agreed that I'm allowed to disclose most parts, I'll add in material as soon as I cleaned it up.
 This includes:

+**For questions / discussion please utilize github issues, for direct communication use my email address**

 ## (planned) Repo content

 - mjackit (Go code to interact with Logitech Unifying dongles/devices from RF end and carry out PoC1, PoC2 and